Safe and Sound Protocol in Dallas

 Who Benefits from SSP in Dallas?

-• Social anxiety or relational stress
+• Social anxiety or difficulty feeling at ease in relationships

 Want to learn more about the Safe and Sound Protocol?

-I’d love to help you in your healing journey from anxiety and trauma and to explore if the Safe and Sound Protocol could be a fit for you.
-Connect below, and I’ll reach out to schedule your phone consult and answer any questions you have about the Safe and Sound Protocol.
+I’d love to help you in your healing journey from anxiety and trauma, and to explore if the Safe and Sound Protocol could be a fit for you.
+Connect below, and I’ll reach out to schedule your phone consult and answer any questions you have about the “Safe and Sound Protocol near me”.
 You can also read more about the Safe and Sound Protocol in this blog post and from Unyte here.
 My other specialties include Brainspotting and trauma therapy.

 SSP Session Journal